Thoughts on poems: Rain

 Nothing is permanently

-attached to bone.
+attached to bone…

-let rain say nothing stays.
+…let rain say nothing stays.

-Here is a perfectly bookended poem.
+Edited here, but the complete poem is found in the book Love Poems by Women, 1990.
+This is a perfectly bookended poem.
 It contains thirteen lines of self-reflection.
 I tend to read the first and final lines as though they might reveal a hidden truth.
 In case there is wisdom, here is the last line: let rain say nothing stays.
 Any [short] poem insinuating nature (weather, months, time of year…) catches me.
 It is part of the draw to haiku (primarily Basho’s).
 Matthew Sweet’s “Nothing Lasts” is a great follow-up to this poem.